Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Method

 where $B_\text{unit}$ are the 8 corners of an axis-aligned unit cube centered at $(0,0,0)$.
 Lastly, $\mu$ denotes a learned 3D uncertainty, which is mapped to a confidence at inference then joined with the classification score $s$ from the 2D box head to form the final score for the prediction, as $\sqrt{s \cdot \exp(-{\mu})}$.

 \mypar{Training objective.} Our training objective consists of 2D losses from the RPN and 2D box head and 3D losses from the cube head.
-The 2D losses follow~\cite{ren2015faster} with a deviation for the RPN loss which replaces objectness with IoUness, as described above.
-The cube head introduces the 3D losses.
-We begin by comparing each predicted 3D cuboid with its matched ground truth via a chamfer loss, treating the 8 box corners of the 3D boxes as point clouds, namely $\mathcal{L}_\text{3D}^\text{all} = \ell_\text{chamfer}(B_\text{3D}, B^\text{gt}_\text{3D})$.
+The 3D objective compares each predicted 3D cuboid with its matched ground truth via a chamfer loss, treating the 8 box corners of the 3D boxes as point clouds, namely $\mathcal{L}_\text{3D}^\text{all} = \ell_\text{chamfer}(B_\text{3D}, B^\text{gt}_\text{3D})$.
 Note that $\mathcal{L}_\text{3D}^\text{all}$ \textit{entangles} all 3D variables via the box predictor $B_\text{3D}$ (Eq.~\ref{eq:box3d}), such that that errors in variables may be ambiguous from one another.
-Thus, following~\cite{simonelli2019disentangling}, we isolate each variable group with separate disentangled losses.
+Thus, we isolate each variable group with separate disentangled losses, following~\cite{simonelli2019disentangling}.
 The disentangled loss for each variable group substitutes all but its variables with the ground truth from Eq.~\ref{eq:box3d} to create a pseudo box prediction.
-For example, the disentangled loss for the projected 3D center $[u, v]$ would produce a 3D box with all but $(u, v)$ replaced with the \textit{true} values and then compare against the ground truth box, via
+For example, the disentangled loss for the projected center $[u, v]$ produces a 3D box with all but $(u, v)$ replaced with the \textit{true} values and then compares to the ground truth box,